wdelfuego/nova-calendar/README.md

 - Initial release with support for single-day events only

 # License
-Copyright © 2022 • Willem Vervuurt, Studio Delfuego, @wdelfuego
+Copyright © 2022 • Willem Vervuurt, Studio Delfuego, wdelfuego

-Copyright © 2022 • Christophe Francey, @kitchetof
+Copyright © 2022 • Christophe Francey, kitchetof

 This entire copyright and license notice must be included with any copy, back-up, fork or otherwise modified version of this package.